 The Leo and Kate Effect

 While more expensive than backward-facing balconies, forward-facing balconies are one of the most trendy options on a cruise, if you do not mind feeling the rolling of the waves and the stronger wind on high sea days.
-Forward-facing staterooms usually boast larger overall cabin size, but bad weather can mean less outdoor balcony time.
+Forward-facing staterooms usually boast larger overall cabin size, extra space, and a larger balcony, but bad weather can mean less outdoor balcony time.
+On a cruise to somewhere warmerl, like the Caribbean or Mediterranean, the strong breeze may be nice on those hot days.
+But on a ship to Alaska, it won’t be the same treat.
 For some, the chance to see the world from the perspective of Leo DiCaprio and Kate Winslet may be worth it.

 The Corner Aft Option

 Some cruise lines offer corner aft stateroom balconies, or backward-facing balcony staterooms that form an L-shape as they hug one of the back corners of the ship.
-Corner aft balconies are an interesting alternative to the backward-facing option, but keep in mind that due to the curve in the balcony, the view may be compromised and the deck may be oddly-shaped or smaller than standard balconies.
+Corner aft balconies are an interesting alternative to the backward-facing option, but keep in mind that due to the curve in the balcony, you may face an obstructed view and the deck may be oddly-shaped or smaller than standard balconies.
+If these obstructions aren’t a deterrence to you, though, they can be a great option.

 When choosing between a backward-facing or forward-facing balcony, it's important to consider your tolerance for seasickness.
-While backward-facing balconies are considerably more stable than forward-facing, low-deck balconies in the middle region of the ship offer the best stability for patch-wearing travelers.
+Cabin location can be very influential in determining your reaction.
+While backward-facing balconies are considerably more stable than forward-facing, choosing the low-deck over the upper decks, and the mid-ship over the sides of the ship, offers the most stability.
+Lower deck balconies in the middle of the ship offer the best stability for patch-wearing travelers.
+If this is your first time cruising and you are unsure your reaction to rough seas, it’s better to go with the safer option, not necessarily the top deck.

 Your own mobility should also be a concern when choosing a forward-facing or backward-facing cabin.
-On most ships, backward-facing cabins tend to be the farthest from the elevators, while forward-facing staterooms are near the main front elevators of the ship.
+On most ships, cabins at the back of the ship tend to be the farthest from the elevators, while forward-facing staterooms are near the main front elevators of the ship.